tomtom-international/speedtools/README.md

 directory, which is the entry point for the site documentation.
 It contains a list of all modules and APIs.

-You can view it here:
+You can view the *general documentation* here:

 **http://tomtom-international.github.io/speedtools/**

-Or have a look at the JavaDoc API documentation at:
+Or have a look at the *JavaDoc API documentation* at:

 **http://tomtom-international.github.io/speedtools/apidocs/index.html**